Gray categories with duals and their diagrams: Gray categories with duals

 Nevertheless, it is possible to reformulate this theory in terms of unframed diagrams.
 Our experience is that this is much simpler in the case of three-dimensional diagrams, and we will work with unframed diagrams throughout the paper.
 However the issues that motivated the introduction of framing in previous works then appear in the action of mappings on diagrams.

-By considering progressive subdivisions, it is possible to define the evaluation of generic two-dimensional diagrams labelled with data from a planar 2-category.

 \begin{definition} Let $\mathcal C$ be a planar 2-category.
-A planar 2-category diagram for $\mac C$ is a generic two-dimensional diagram $D$ together with a labelling of the image of its minimal progressive subdivision $m: D\to S$ with elements of $\mathcal C$ such that $S$ is a 2-category diagram.
-This labelling must be such that the additional vertices are labelled with the canonical 2-morphisms $\epsilon_a$ or $\epsilon_a^*$ of $\mathcal C$ as show in Figure \ref{minmaxlabels}.
-The evaluation of $D$ is defined as the evaluation of $S$. \end{definition}
+A {\bf planar 2-category diagram} for $\mac C$ is a generic two-dimensional diagram $D$ together with a labelling of the image of its minimal progressive subdivision $D\to P$ with elements of $\mathcal C$ such that $P$ is a 2-category diagram.
+It is required that the additional vertices are labelled with the canonical 2-morphisms $\epsilon_a$ or $\epsilon_a^*$ as shown in Figure \ref{minmaxlabels}.
+The {\bf evaluation} of $D$ is defined as the evaluation of $P$. \end{definition}